 Christmas in Malta is very fun and jolly, with a very special place in people’s hearts.
 Christmas is a time for giving and receiving.
 Here too, Christmas in Malta is one of the most important events of the year.
 It affects all that we do and in everything we do.

 The most jam-packed month of the year where preparations start very early.
-You can find everything for your taste, festive-teamed parties, local theatre pantomime, Christmas markets, many crib exhibitions, carol singing and religious events.
+You can find everything for your taste, festive-teamed parties, local theatre pantomimes, Christmas markets, many crib exhibitions, especially the one at Bethlehem Ghajnsielem, carol singing and religious events.

 Like all other countries, people work, or many on shutdowns.
-Schools closed, shops selling at their best.
+Children and students are on holidays as schools are closed.
 Restaurants and hotels aiming for great sales and people’s great attendance.

 In the evenings, many people prepare to go to church for the evening Christmas celebrations.
 After Christmas Eve mass, people normally go have early morning breakfast at a hotel or meet at each other's family.

 If you will be in Malta, it will be best before you come over, check and book a reservation.
 At the same time there are restaurants who does not open on this day.

 New Year’s eve is different from the intimate Christmas day.
 It is merriment at its best.
 The Maltese love celebrating and it is easy to observe it if you are here.
 Partying at houses, clubbing, large street parties and fireworks.

 At Valletta, a great public street party is held with a concert and midnight display of fireworks.
 There are plenty of New Year's Eve events all over the island where one can enjoy.